Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: The ancestral recombination graph and the distribution of a sample

-To describe the effect of recombination, we use partitions of $S$ as in~\cite{haldane} to describe the fragmentation of genetic material of individuals across their parents.
+To describe the effect of recombination, we use partitions of $S$ to describe the fragmentation of genetic material of individuals across their parents (this usage is as in~\cite{haldane}).
 Recall that a \emph{partition of a set $M$} is a collection of nonempty, mutually disjoint subsets of $M$, called \emph{blocks}, that cover $M$.
-The set of all partitions of $S$ is denoted by $\bP(S)$ and for any $\cA \in \bP(S)$ and for any nonempty $B \subseteq S$, we call
+The set of all partitions of $S$ is denoted by $\bP(S)$; for any $\cA \in \bP(S)$ and for any nonempty $B \subseteq S$, we call

 the partition \emph{induced by $\cA$ on $B$}.